pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 ## Where isolation comes from

-PyPSA-Earth builds the transmission grid from **[OpenStreetMap (OSM)](https://www.openstreetmap.org/)** — volunteer-mapped substations and power lines, downloaded in [Part 1](1-baseline-model.md).
+PyPSA-Earth builds the transmission grid from **[OpenStreetMap (OSM)](https://www.openstreetmap.org/)**, volunteer-mapped substations and power lines, downloaded in [Part 1](1-baseline-model.md).
 The model topology is whatever OSM contains at download time, not an official KEGOC schematic.

 Two facts about the workflow combine to create the problem:

 ```
 build_demand_profiles  →  splits national demand across every substation bus
-        ↓                  (weighted by population and GDP — no grid check)
+        ↓                  (weighted by population and GDP, no grid check)
 simplify_network       →  merges/clusters buses, then handles leftover islands
         ↓
 … cluster, prepare, solve …
 ```

 1. **`build_demand_profiles`** takes the national annual total and distributes it across **all** substation buses using population and GDP weights.
 It does **not** check whether a bus is electrically connected to the rest of the grid.
-2. If the OSM-derived network has a **gap** — a region whose lines never link to the national backbone — that region becomes its own **sub-network** (an electrical island).
+2. If the OSM-derived network has a **gap**, a region whose lines never link to the national backbone, that region becomes its own **sub-network** (an electrical island).
 It still carries its share of demand, but the only generation available to serve it is whatever sits inside the island.

 When an island's local generation cannot cover its local demand, the optimiser has no way to import power across the missing lines, so it **sheds** the unmet load.
-Nationally the capacity and demand totals look fine, but a some part of the country is starved.
+Nationally the capacity and demand totals look fine, but part of the country is starved.

 !!! note "A PyPSA sub-network"
     After `n.determine_network_topology()`, every bus is labelled with a `sub_network`.
 Buses in the same `sub_network` are electrically connected; buses in different sub-networks cannot exchange power.
 A healthy country model has **one** dominant AC sub-network (the "backbone") carrying almost all load.